-- 1. Material must be a chino-type material or twill weave made of cotton (no denim or corduroy.) - 2.
-Elementary (TK-5): Solid navy blue or khaki colors only. - 3.
-Middle School (6th-8th) Solid navy blue, khaki, black, or gray. - 4.
-Shorts should be no more than 3 inches above the knee (Bermuda style). - 5.
-Holes or appearance of holes are not acceptable. - 6.
-Pants and shorts should be worn properly.
+- 1. Material must be a chino-type material or twill weave made of cotton - 2.
+Solid navy blue or khaki colors only. - 3.
+Shorts should be no more than 3 inches above the knee. - 4.
+Holes or appearance of holes are not acceptable. - 5.
+Pants and shorts should be worn properly. - 6.
+Long blue jean pants are acceptable in EL any day.
+No jean shorts or skirts.